Montana-Media-Arts/MART341WebDesign/_docs/topic-04/02-full-elements/page-02.md

 `<h1>` headings are _main headings_, while `<h2>` headings are usually considered _sub-headings_ and so forth, through `<h6>`.

 <span class="label label-info">Note</span> By default, browsers will display headings with decreasing font size.
-However, we will explicitly style headings using CSS rules and definitions, later preventing any un-expected rendering of the web document content.
+However, we will explicitly style headings using CSS rules and definitions, later preventing any unexpected rendering of the web document content.

 <div class="external-embed">